rstacruz/safe-async/Readme.md

 });
 ~~~

-In certain cirtumstances, this will get you an unexpected result.
+This will get you an unexpected result in some circumstances.
 What if
 `data.entries` is empty?
-You'll get this error:

 ~~~ js
 TypeError: Cannot read property 'title' of undefined